-Network Rail is responsible for the design, development and delivery of the parts of Crossrail that are on the existing network, covering 90km of track and 27 stations from Maidenhead in the west to Abbey Wood and Shenfield in the east.
+Network Rail is responsible for the design, development and delivery of the parts of Crossrail that are on the existing network, covering 90km of track and 30 stations from Reading in the west to Abbey Wood and Shenfield in the east.

 Its work will integrate Crossrail with the national rail network, delivering more frequent trains into central London from the east and west.
 Network Rail will do all of this on an active operational railway, delivering vital upgrade works whilst minimising disruption to train services.

-- Step free access - step-free access will be provided at the majority of the surface stations on the route
+- Step free access - there will be step-free access at the majority of the surface stations on the route

 - Longer trains, more passengers - platform extensions will allow longer, higher capacity trains to be used